American Airlines Flight 965: Crash

 When take-off power was selected, neither pilot had remembered to disengage the previously deployed speed brakes, which were fully extended and significantly reduced the rate of climb.
 At 9:41:28 pm EST, the aircraft struck trees at about 8920 ft above mean sea level on the east side of the 9000 ft mountain.
-The last record on the flight data recorder indicated that the plane was flying at 187 kn and with a pitch attitude of almost 28°.
+The last record on the flight data recorder indicated that the plane was flying at 187 kn and with a pitch altitude of almost 28°.
 The crash was 9.7 km south of Tulua VOR and 28 km north of the approach end of runway 19 at Alfonso Bonilla Aragon International Airport.
 The aircraft impacted near the summit, with most of wreckage clearing the mountain and falling on the opposite side.

 Five passengers, all seated within two rows of each other, survived the initial impact, but one died two days later of his injuries.
 In addition to the four human survivors, a dog, which had been in a carrier in the cargo hold at the time of the crash, survived the accident.